Isaiah 15

 Notes

-Verse 5 is remarkable for its emotional depth.
-The prophet declares לִבִּי לְמוֹאָב יִזְעָק -- "my heart cries out for Moab."
-The verb זעק ("to cry out") is a strong word for distress, the same word used for Israel's cries under Egyptian oppression (Exodus 2:23).
-This is not detached pronouncement; the prophet participates emotionally in the suffering he foretells.
-Some commentators see this as God's own grief voiced through the prophet, since the LORD takes no pleasure in the destruction of the wicked (Ezekiel 33:11).
+Verse 5 marks the emotional center of the chapter. לִבִּי לְמוֹאָב יִזְעָק — "my heart cries out for Moab."
+The verb זעק is a strong word for anguish, the same used for Israel's cries under Egyptian bondage (Exodus 2:23).
+This is not detached proclamation; the prophet participates in the suffering he foretells.
+Many commentators hear God's own grief voiced through Isaiah here, since the LORD takes no pleasure in the destruction of the wicked (Ezekiel 33:11).

-The word בְּרִיחֶהָ is difficult.
-It can mean "her fugitives" (from ברח, "to flee") or "her bars" (the bars of a city gate).
-Most translations take it as "fugitives," which fits the context of flight.
-They flee southward to Zoar, a city at the southern end of the Dead Sea, the same town to which Lot fled from Sodom (Genesis 19:22).
-Eglath-shelishiyah is an uncertain location; the name may mean "the third Eglath" or, read differently, "a three-year-old heifer" -- a metaphor for an unbroken, prosperous town now brought low.
+The word בְּרִיחֶהָ presents a small puzzle: it can mean either "her fugitives" (from ברח, "to flee") or "her bars" (the bars of a city gate).
+Context favors fugitives.
+They flee southward to Zoar, the city at the southern tip of the Dead Sea — the very town to which Lot fled from Sodom (Genesis 19:22), as if history's oldest escape route is being run again.
+Eglath-shelishiyah is uncertain; the name may mean "the third Eglath" or, read differently, "a three-year-old heifer" — a metaphor for a town so prosperous it had never felt the yoke.
+The ascent of Luhith and the road to Horonaim trace the refugee column as it winds southward through the highlands, their crying described as זַעֲקַת שֶׁבֶר — "a cry of shattering," capturing both the sound of the lament and its cause.

 The Outcry Reaches the Borders (vv.
 8-9)